M4tt1-Coder/RockPaperScissors_Rust/README.md

 - There some other options to clone it.
 For that please check it on GitHub in my repository!

-Now if you have Rust already installed you start immediately, if not than go [here](https://www.rust-lang.org/tools/install),  install it and come back afterwards.
+Now if you have Rust already installed you can start immediately, if not than go [here](https://www.rust-lang.org/tools/install),  install it and come back afterwards.

 To check if Rust is already installed enter this command in the command line: